 Funding Instrument Type: Grant

-The U.S. Embassy in Ulaanbaatar with the Cultural Heritage Center (“the Center”) in the Bureau of Educational and Cultural Affairs (ECA) of the U.S. Department of State is pleased to announce the start of the U.S. Ambassadors Fund for Cultural Preservation (AFCP) 2023 Grants Program.
-The application process involves two rounds: In Round 1, the Center will collect project ideas from embassies in the form of concept notes.
+Summary: U.S. Embassy Ulaanbaatar with the Cultural Heritage Center (“the Center”) in the Bureau of Educational and Cultural Affairs (ECA) of the U.S. Department of State is pleased to announce the start of the U.S. Ambassadors Fund for Cultural Preservation (AFCP) 2024 Grants Program.
+The application process involves two rounds.
+In Round 1, the Center will collect project ideas from embassies in the form of concept notes.
 In Round 2, the Center will invite embassies with promising ideas to submit full project applications.
-AFCP is an international program made available for countries based on their rankings in the 2021/2022 U.N.
+AFCP is an international program made available for countries based on their rankings in the 2022 U.N.
 Human Development Index.

-Round 1 Concept Notes for projects in Mongolia are due by 11:59pm on Tuesday, December 20, 2022 to Public Affairs Section, U.S. Embassy in Ulaanbaatar, Mongolia via firstname.lastname@example.org.
+Round 1 Concept Notes for projects in Mongolia are due by 11:59pm Sunday, December 31, 2023 to the Public Diplomacy Section, U.S. Embassy Ulaanbaatar, Mongolia via firstname.lastname@example.org.

 AFCP Program Objectives

 The Department of State established the AFCP in 2001 at the request of Congress (Conference Report 106-1005 accompanying H.R.
 4942).
 At the time, the Senate noted that the preservation of cultural heritage “offers an opportunity to show a different American face to other countries, one that is non-commercial, non-political, and non-military.”
-The projects recommended for funding advance U.S. foreign policy goals and show respect for other cultures.
-Cultural preservation is effective public diplomacy that resonates deeply with opinion leaders and local communities, even in countries where ties may be otherwise limited.
 AFCP projects help to preserve cultural heritage, strengthen civil society, encourage good governance, and promote political and economic stability around the world.
-In Mongolia, AFCP has given 1.6 million USD in implementing 21 projects over the years.
-These projects include restoration of Yadam Temple of the Choijin Lama Temple Museum in Ulaanbaatar, Barcoding Inventory Project within the National Museum of Mongolia, and Preservation of Deer Stones in Khanui Valley.
+In Mongolia, AFCP has given 1.8 million USD to implement 22 projects over the years.
+Recent projects include restoration of the Yadam Temple of the Choijin Lama Temple Museum in Ulaanbaatar, Digitization and Documentation of Tibetan Manuscripts within the National Library of Mongolia, and Preservation of Textile Artifacts throughout Mongolia.

 Eligible embassies may propose a maximum of three projects per country for funding.
 The Center will select from among them using a process with two rounds.
-In their Round 1 concept notes, embassies are to focus on the public diplomacy objectives to be accomplished through the proposed project.
+In their Round 1 concept notes, embassies will focus on the objectives to be accomplished through the proposed project.
 Embassies invited to participate in Round 2 will flesh out the technical aspects of the proposed project and submit a full application.
 Awards will range from $10,000 to $500,000.
-The Center anticipates funding 20 to 30 projects in 2023 around the world.
+The Center anticipates funding 20 to 30 projects in 2024 around the world.

 The AFCP Grants Program supports the preservation of archaeological sites, historic buildings and monuments, museum collections, and forms of traditional cultural expression, such as indigenous languages and crafts.
 Appropriate project activities may include: